webdevotion/grunt-respimg/README.md

 ### Options you probably don’t need to care about

 For the most part, you should probably use the default options.
-They are designed to produce images that are generally visually indistinguishable from Photoshop’s *Save for web…*, but at a smaller file size.
+They are designed to produce images that are generally visually indistinguishable from Photoshop’s *Save for Web…*, but at a smaller file size.

 #### options.alpha